e97m/reading-notes/10-Stacks-and-Queues.md

     2. Re-assign front to the next value that the Node front is referencing.
     3. Return the value of the temp Node that was just removed.

-- `Peek` O(1): When conducting a peek, you will only be inspecting the front Node of the queue.
+- `Peek` O(1): When conducting a peek, you will only be inspecting the front node of the queue.
 Typically, you want to check isEmpty before conducting a peek.
 This will ensure that an exception is not raised.
 Alternately, you can wrap the call in a try/catch block.
 We do not re-assign the next property when we peek because we want to keep the reference to the next Node in the queue.
 This will allow the front to stay in the front until we decide to dequeue

 <br>